SDLC vs STLC: What is the Difference?

 • Enables an efficient and faster software development process.

-Even if the customer has a fuzzy idea of what they want, there are a variety of software development life cycle (SDLC) models that may assist bring the project to perfection.
+Even if the customer has a vague idea of what they want, there are a variety of software development life cycle (SDLC) models that may assist bring the project to perfection.

 SDLC Models Key Features When to Use